denizeu/Analysis/notebooks/1-sequence-stats.md

     return (mean(lengths), std(lengths), mean(counts), std(counts))
 end
 ```
-This code is calculating the mean and standard deviation of the gc content and lengths of my coronavirus genomes.
+This code is calculating the *mean* and *standard deviation* of the **gc content** and **lengths** of my coronavirus genomes.
-For my project, I identify the data as being the refined CoV2 genomes dataset that I have chosen to study.
+- For my project, I identify the data as being the refined CoV2 genomes dataset that I have chosen to study.
-This is important because it helps identify the different lengths and counts between sequences within a data file.
+- This function is important because it helps identify the different lengths and counts between sequences within a data file.
 The output of this function which looks something like:
 ```julia
 (13.0, 5.656854249492381, 0.46405228758169936, 0.34199935822094457)
 ```
-As you can see, this data clearly shows the difference in sequences within a larger dataset.
+- As you can see, this data shows the difference in sequences within a larger dataset.
-This is a quick and easy way to see whether certain sequences are much longer than each other, or vary much from the mean number of sequences.
+- This is a quick and easy way to see whether certain sequences are much longer than each other, or vary much from the mean number of sequences.
-This can be helpful in understanding how much sequences change over time, or to further analyze to see what the affects are of longer/shorter sequences.
+- Helpful in understanding how much sequences change over time, or to further analyze to see what the affects are of longer/shorter sequences.

-It is calculating the means of the lengths by initializing a one dimensional array for lengths and counts.
+- It is calculating the means of the lengths by initializing a one dimensional array for lengths and counts.
-The for loop is created in which the length of each position is pushed to the length array.
+- The `for` loop is created in which the length of each position is pushed to the length array.
-G's and C's are identified and the GC content is determined by dividing number of g's and c's by the length of each sequence.
+- G's and C's are identified and the GC content is determined by dividing number of g's and c's by the length of each sequence.
-The GC content is then pushed to the counts array.
+- The GC content is then pushed to the counts array.
-The counts of GC are important because they show the relative composition of each sequence, yet another way to have a quick yet interesting analysis.
+- The counts of GC are important because they show the relative composition of each sequence, yet another way to have a quick yet interesting analysis.

 I had some trouble creating this function at first because I was not sure how to calculate the counts but I was able to work through it to come up with this function, notably this, which took some time to figure out:
 ```
 gs = count(==('G'), i)